 · Trulioo – provides a robust service for online verification of identities.
 Trulioo customers have access to over 140 data sources to verify identities 3 bilion on their value.

 · idBCN – is a digital identity system provided by the Barcelona City Council as a free public service. idBCN allows citizens to identify themselves remotely and securely to a number of digital services by means of the digital ID in their mobile phone.

 · eHerkenning – eRecognition is a Dutch e-identity trust framework that enables companies to re-use digital identities to authenticate themselves towards government organizations.
 Conducting business online thus becomes easier and more reliable.

 · Edentiti – Edentiti provides online identity verification by checking information from various online data sources, and does so under the control of the end user.

 · Ziggur – (Ziggur is a Dutch service that enables everybody on the worldwide web to decide what they want to happen to their online profiles & online belongings after their death.
 Ziggur makes sure the wishes regarding the digital inheritance of the deceased are fullfilled, thus burdening those who are left behind.

-For more information about the Digital Identity Award visit the website.
+For more information about the Digital Identity Innovation Award visit the website.